Alzheimer’s and Dementia Care

 What is Dementia?

 Dementia is characterized by a decline of intellectual functioning, most notably memory loss.
 Alzheimer’s disease, the most common form of dementia, affects over five million people in the United States.
+Vascular dementia (bleeding or blockages in the brain) is the second most common cause.
 Dementia and Alzheimer’s can also affect social abilities and typically can interfere with one’s daily life.
 Dementia and Alzheimer’s also can cause changes in a person’s mood, personality and behavior.

 How do you know if it is mild to moderate Alzheimer’s disease or dementia?
-As people get older it’s common for them to forget things.
-But at what point is misplacing your car keys considered old age or something worse?
+As people get older it is common for them to forget things.
+At what point is misplacing your car keys considered old age or something worse?
 Below is a list of common symptoms present in Alzheimer’s disease versus typical aging.

 - Forgetting recently learned information.